 Of the same importance is the network surrounding the project.
 This variable splits into two parts: offline and online.

 The offline network is the group of people that provides a support system for the project when this is still in the early stages.
-Between the two, this is usually the most important because it can enhance the resilience of the participating members.
+Of the two, this is usually the most important because it can enhance the resilience of the participating members.

 On the contrary, the online network can help predict the success of an already set project — the broader the project spreads, the higher the interest level.